Phil Washington: Career

-RTD
+Regional Transportation District

 Washington began his work as assistant general manager in 2000.
 In June 2009, Washington was named as the interim chief after Marsella stepped down.
 In December 2009, the RTD announced that Washington would become the next CEO after the board voted in favor of his appointment.

-LA Metro
+Los Angeles Metro

 In May 2015, Los Angeles mayor Eric Garcetti announced that Washington would become the new CEO of the Los Angeles County Metropolitan Transportation Authority, replacing Art Leahy.
 In 2018, Washington was honored at the Los Angeles Sustainability Coalition Annual Awards Dinner for his role in the Measure M expansion.

 In November 2020, Washington was named Team Lead for the Joe Biden presidential transition Agency Review Team for the United States Department of Transportation.
 In February 2021, after informing the Metro Board not to renew or extend his contract, Washington announced he would be retiring from the post that May.

 Denver International Airport

 On June 7, 2021, Denver mayor Michael Hancock nominated Washington to become the CEO of Denver International Airport, taking over the position from CEO Kim Day who was retiring after 13 years.
 A few days after, the Los Angeles County Sheriff's Department had a criminal investigation at LACMTA's offices related to a criminal investigation into Washington, which came after a Metro whistleblower's claims of corruption.
 The investigation was of Metro's sexual harassment hotline, which was found to cost more than $8,000 per call after "multiple no-bid contracts to run the service were awarded to Peace Over Violence, a charity led by a close friend and campaign donor of L.A.
 County Supervisor and Metro board member Sheila Kuehl."
 Washington maintained that he was innocent and that the complaint was from a disgruntled employee, with Hancock supporting him.
 The topic of the investigation was not discussed when the Denver City Council unanimously voted to approve Washington as the new CEO.